Intel CEO says contract manufacturing business to expand

 Manufacturing chips on behalf of other companies is a major departure for Intel, which for decades had based its business on using its factory prowess to offer its own PC chips that were superior to rival products.

-As PC sales shrink, Krzanich sees an opportunity to fill idle production lines while earning new revenue.
-Thursday's announcement shows he is much more willing than his predecessor, Otellini, to open Intel's factories to a wide range of companies, including potential competitors.
+As PC sales shrink and with Intel's fabrication plants operating at less than full capacity, Krzanich sees an opportunity to fill idle production lines while earning new revenue.
+He appears much more willing than his predecessor, Otellini, to open Intel's factories to a wide range of companies, including potential competitors.

 "Wow," Raymond James analyst Hans Mosesmann wrote in a note to clients.
 "It's very refreshing to see Intel make this move and could have important implications for the industry."

-Intel could end up acting as manufacturing components on behalf of rivals like graphics chipmaker Nvidia or even dominant mobile chipmaker Qualcomm, Mosesmann wrote.
+Intel could end up manufacturing components on behalf of rivals like graphics chipmaker Nvidia (NVDA.O) or even dominant mobile chipmaker Qualcomm (QCOM.O), Mosesmann wrote.

-Those companies currently rely on Taiwan Semiconductor Manufacturing Co, or TSMC, the leading contract chip manufacturer, known in the industry as a foundry.
+Those companies currently rely on Taiwanese contract chip manufacturer Taiwan Semiconductor Manufacturing Co, or TSMC (2330.TW).

-"In foundry, we're extending our capabilities and we're open for business." said Intel President Renee James, even with competitors, she added.

-Otellini agreed early this year for Intel to manufacture programmable chips on behalf of Altera, a Silicon Valley neighbor it does not compete with.